populationgenomics/talos/README.md

 When provided, phenotype terms are used to:

 * Build a more accurate gene panel for each analysis, working with PanelApp to match disease-focused panels to HPO terms
-* Prioritises variants in the report by visually indicating variants in genes which are on disease-specific panels, or where the participant and Gene HPO termsets share phenotypic similarities
+* Prioritise variants in the HTML by highlighting variants in genes which are on disease-specific panels, or where the participant and Gene HPO termsets share phenotypic similarities

 ---